jayliew/YelpClient/README.md

 - Switch states from Filters View Controller wasn't being saved.
 As soon as the user navigates back to the main / Business View Controller, his/her previous filters selected would be lost.
 I did end up adding an additional protocol to pass the switch states back to the main VC.

+- Bool variables for storing each of the 5 distance choices could have been better as an Enum

 ## License